-Thinking it might be fun if we did a boxing match-like information round-up on the two Vietnam beach towns we visited, we give you Quy Nhon vs Nha Trang.
+Thinking it might be fun if we did a boxing match-like information round-up on the two southern Vietnam beach towns we visited, we give you Quy Nhon vs Nha Trang.

-This post contains affiliate links and/or references to our advertisers.
+This article contains affiliate links and/or references to our advertisers.
 We may receive compensation when you click on or make a purchase using these links.

 Vietnam has some of the most beautiful beaches, not just in southeast Asia, but in the entire world.
 When we decided to travel Vietnam by train, we wanted to ensure a couple of the stops along the way were for rest and relaxation on the beach.
 The two Vietnam beach towns we chose were Quy Nhon (also spelled Qui Nhon) and Nha Trang, spending three nights in each.
-Even though they’re only a day’s train trip apart, they’re very different from each other in several key areas.
+Even though they’re only a day’s train travel time apart, they’re very different from each other in several key areas.
 Let’s take a look:

 In this corner: Nha Trang!